debabratamishra/debabratamishra.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Technology, Biju Patnaik University of Technology, 2012-2016
-* Masters in Aritficial Intelligence, Monash University, 2021-2023
+* Masters in Artificial Intelligence, Monash University, 2021-2023